 - Potions are limited and cannot be replenished unless you go to camp or hit up a supply cache.

 - Health doesn’t regenerate once you’re out of battle like it did in the previous games.
 So you have to be mindful before ending quests where there’s a point of no return for potions.

 - Player doesn’t automatically follow the enemy as they move.
-You have to be keep moving with the enemy while constantly hitting the attack bottom as they don’t keep attacking on their own after you’ve selected an enemy like in Dragon Age II.
+You have to be keep moving with the enemy while constantly hitting the attack button as they don’t keep attacking on their own after you’ve selected an enemy like in Dragon Age II.